'How Haaland will add new dimension to Man City'

 Every time I watch him, his finishing is just ridiculously good.
 I still think City miss too many chances, but that won't happen very often when they fall to Haaland.
 His numbers aren't just great in the Bundesliga, either - they are just as impressive in the Champions League.

-All this, and by activating his £64m buyout clause before it expired on 30 April, they haven't even had to break the bank to bring the Norway international to Etihad Stadium.
+All this, and by activating his 60m euros (£51.2m) buyout clause, they haven't even had to break the bank to bring the Norway international to Etihad Stadium.

 It will be an amazing deal - he is about half the price of Tottenham striker Harry Kane, who City tried to buy last summer and, at 21, is seven years younger.